St Brigid's College: History

 In 2005 St Brigid's College was entered in the Register of Heritage Places by the Heritage Council of Western Australia.

 Campus

 St Brigid's College is located in the suburb of Lesmurdie, which is atop the Darling Scarp in Perth.
 The school falls into the South Ward of the City of Kalamunda.

 The campus has been extended over its history as funds and space have become available.
-A Sisters Convent and Chapel was constructed in 1965 as an addition to the original building, which has been listed on the WA Register of Heritage Places.
-This was followed in 1990 by the construction of a 157-person Boarding House to the rear of the campus.
+A Sisters Convent and Chapel was constructed in 1965 as an addition to the original building, which has been listed on the Western Australian Register of Heritage Places.
+This was followed in 1990 by the construction of a 157-person boarding house to the rear of the campus.

-The McAuley Wing was constructed in 1999 as a dedicated Technology, Science and Art building.
+The McAuley Wing was constructed in 1999 as a dedicated technology, science and art building.

 One of the college's additions is the Sister Mary Rose Fitness Centre, completed in 2002, which houses an indoor heated swimming pool, sprung dance floor and fitness equipment.
 The facility is available for paid use by the public.